An Introduction to Assured Shorthold Tenancy Agreements

 Periodic tenancies

-When an AST reaches the end of its term, rather than being renewed for another fixed term of, say, 6 or 12 months, assuming no notice has been given by either party, the tenancy will continue as a periodic tenancy, usually by the mutual agreement of both parties.
+Historically when an AST reaches the end of its term, rather than being renewed for another fixed term of, say, 6 or 12 months, assuming no notice has been given by either party, the tenancy will continue as a periodic tenancy, usually by the mutual agreement of both parties, which is simply a rolling month to month agreement.